LPardue/h2-grows-a-beard/draft-pardue-httpbis-h2-plus-plus.md

 not authoritative for a request by sending a 421 (Misdirected Request) status code in response to the request (see {{Section 15.5.20 of RFC9110}}).

-A client that is configured to use a proxy over HTTP/2 directs requests to that proxy through a single connection.
+A client that is configured to use a proxy over HTTP/2 Plus Plus directs requests to that proxy through a single connection.
 That is, all requests sent via a proxy reuse the connection to the proxy.

 ## Use of TLS Features